Length of Time

 Pain

 Many injuries, illnesses, and conditions are painful.
-It is important to communicate your level of pain so that it can be managed as well as possible and so that you can participate as fully as possible in your rehabilitation and recovery.
-Be sure to speak up when something is not just difficult or strenuous but painful.
+It is important to communicate your level of pain so that it can be managed as well as possible and so that you can participate as fully as possible in your physical rehabilitation and recovery.
+Be sure to speak up when something is not just difficult or strenuous but painful, your rehabilitation team can help develop the best plan for your individual needs.

 Questions

-Ask for clarification if you do not understand what you are being told or if one healthcare provider says something different from what you heard from another.
+Ask for clarification if you do not understand what you are being told.

 Motivation and Feelings

-Discuss your feelings with your nurse and social worker.
+Discuss your feelings with your nurse and social worker, support group, or peer mentor group.
 Change is difficult, especially changes in our body and health.
 Your feelings and mood may shift.
 At times you may feel hopeful and at other times discouraged or depressed.
 Talking about how you feel helps others understand you better.

 Family Members